JadenLiuu/Image-Filtering-and-Hybrid-Images/README.md

 (Look at image on right from very close, then from far away.)
 </center>

-# Project 1: Image Filtering and Hybrid Images
+# Image Filtering and Hybrid Images

-## Brief
-* Due: Oct.
-19
-* Required files: results/index.md, and code/

 ##Overview